Nervosys/Botnix/pkgs/README.md

 The following types of tests exists:

-* [NixOS **module tests**](https://nixos.org/manual/nixos/stable/#sec-nixos-tests), which spawn one or more NixOS VMs.
-They exercise both NixOS modules and the packaged programs used within them.
-For example, a NixOS module test can start a web server VM running the `nginx` module, and a client VM running `curl` or a graphical `firefox`, and test that they can talk to each other and display the correct content.
+* [Botnix **module tests**](https://nixos.org/manual/botnix/stable/#sec-botnix-tests), which spawn one or more Botnix VMs.
+They exercise both Botnix modules and the packaged programs used within them.
+For example, a Botnix module test can start a web server VM running the `nginx` module, and a client VM running `curl` or a graphical `firefox`, and test that they can talk to each other and display the correct content.
-* Nix **package tests** are a lightweight alternative to NixOS module tests.
-They should be used to create simple integration tests for packages, but cannot test NixOS services, and some programs with graphical user interfaces may also be difficult to test with them.
+* Nix **package tests** are a lightweight alternative to Botnix module tests.
+They should be used to create simple integration tests for packages, but cannot test Botnix services, and some programs with graphical user interfaces may also be difficult to test with them.
 * The **`checkPhase` of a package**, which should execute the unit tests that are included in the source code of a package.

-Here in the nixpkgs manual we describe mostly _package tests_; for _module tests_ head over to the corresponding [section in the NixOS manual](https://nixos.org/manual/nixos/stable/#sec-nixos-tests).
+Here in the nixpkgs manual we describe mostly _package tests_; for _module tests_ head over to the corresponding [section in the Botnix manual](https://nixos.org/manual/botnix/stable/#sec-botnix-tests).

 ### Writing inline package tests